 People are puzzled at the tautology (p→q)∨(q→p).
-I develop here two interpretations of “(p→q)∨(q→p)” which are sometimes false.
+I develop here two plausible interpretations of “(p→q)∨(q→p)” which are sometimes false.

 To what end would you ever assert ‘p∨q’?
 Why not instead find out which is true and merely assert that instead?
 The main reason is that there are unspoken variables in both ‘p’ and ‘q’.
 Here is a practical use of ∨: